-The following discussion steps through the typical design process of a PFC/PWM converter system that is controlled by one of the UCC28510 options.
+The following discussion steps through the typical design process of a PFC/PWM converter system.
 The design process begins with the power stage elements, then the control elements for the PFC stage, then the control elements for the PWM stage.
 Keep in mind that a general design process is often iterative.
 Iteration typically begins after either simulating and/or testing the completed PFC/PWM system.
 This design procedure refers to the typical application in Figure 1.

 A design begins with a list of requirements for output voltage, output power and ac line voltage range.
 Other details, such as efficiency and permissible current harmonics could be given at the onset, or developed throughout the product design cycle.
-The need for power factor correction arises from either an agency requirement, such as IEC-61000, or if the available line power is nearly equal to the output power of the power system.
+The need for power factor correction arises from either an agency requirement, such as EN-61000, or if the available line power is nearly equal to the output power of the power system.
 Hold-up time requirements are also necessary at the early stages of design.
-Typically, the hold-up time, $t{\rm HJ}$, is at least the period of 1.5 line cycles.
+Typically, the hold-up time, $t{HU}$ , is at least the period of 1.5 line cycles.